benjamin-firth/whitney-bday-fe/README.md

 It's largely a mobile app, but works on the computer as well.

+## EDIT

-It can be accessed at https://whitnastys-bday-surprise.herokuapp.com/
+This was later used for another friends birthday.
+The new site can be accessed at https://victorias-bday-surprise.herokuapp.com/

 <img width="1228" alt="Screen Shot 2020-09-24 at 8 47 31 AM" src="https://user-images.githubusercontent.com/32349614/94162113-99833c00-fe43-11ea-8259-077a95c0ae77.png">